My Cake School

 In today's video tutorial, you are going to learn how to make a gorgeous chocolate candy coating peony and also how to dress up your cake with simple yet elegant chocolate accents.

-Candy coating is one of my favorite mediums to work with in cake decorating.
+We love floral cake designs, and candy coating is one of my favorite mediums to work with in cake decorating.
 I LOVE that a chocolate flower petal or decoration can be piped, chilled, and ready within minutes!

 The options are endless and the results are so impressive.
 I hope that you have fun with this technique!

-Materials for our chocolate peony:
+Materials for our Chocolate Peony:

 We hope that you enjoy creating this beautiful chocolate peony.
 It really is not as difficult as it looks!